nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

 DNS lookup
 ==========

-1. Look up the IP address for a host name.
+1. Look up the IP address for a hostname.

    .. parsed-literal::
       :class: highlight